ManashJKonwar/IP-Pointnet-ObjectDetection/README.md

-# Frustum Pointnet Implementation for 3D Object Detection Using TF2
+# Frustum Pointnet Implementation for 3D Object Detection Using TF2/Keras
-> The entire repository further helps us to implement point clouds and create a custom object detecter for specially autonomous vehicle best dataset.
+> The entire repository further helps us to implement point clouds and create a custom object detecter which can be later scaled to detect objects specially for autonomous vehicle based applications.

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->